todiane/corri-construction-p3/README.md

 ![CCCCP name error](/assets/images/cc-rm-name-error.png)

-In the "input dates and hours" section testing highlighted the fact that a user can enter that they worked for just one day but worked 36 hours.
+In the "input dates and hours" section testing highlighted the fact that a customer can enter that they worked for just one day but worked 36 hours.
 Additional coding was added to ensure the maximum number of hours worked in a day was 13 and that applied whether a user worked one day or 10.

 ![CCCCP name](/assets/images/corri-rm-hours.webp)